The Hobbit (1977 TV Movie)

 Bilbo Baggins: No hat, no stick, no pipe, not even a pocket handkerchief.
 How can one survive?

-Bilbo Baggins: We hobbits are plain, quiet creatures.
-Adventures make one late for dinner.
+Bilbo Baggins: Dear me, no. We, Hobbits, are plain quiet folk.
+Adventures make one late for dinner

 Gollum: [Bilbo has just escaped with the ring] Thief!
 Thief!
 Baggins!
 We hates it!
 Hates it!
 FOREVER!